fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 Following the successful completion of Fleek Network Testnet Phase {0}, the core development team has been actively implementing the next set of core protocol functionalities, which include services, the rewards system, the broadcaster/synchronizer, as well as all identified improvements and fixes found during that phase.

+### Prerequesites

 The Testnet Phase {1} is open to everybody.
+Everyone's free to join the Testnet Phase {1}, regardless of whether they have participated in any prior testnet phase or filled any forms.

+The Fleek team cares about user experience and provides documentation and tools (whichever's your preference) to onboard easily and quickly.
+However, the Node operator's server should have the [minimum requirements](/docs/node/requirements) to set up and run a Fleek Network node.

 To join, you will have to follow the steps below:

 ### 1) Install the Fleek Network Lightning CLI latest version